bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

       such a file, a lot of space will be used to write zeros to the volume.
       Worse yet, when you restore the file, all the previously empty space will now be allocated using much more disk space.
-By turning on the {\bf sparse} option, Bareos will specifically look for empty space in the file, and any empty space will not be written to the Volume, nor will it be restored.
+By turning on the :strong:`sparse` option, Bareos will specifically look for empty space in the file, and any empty space will not be written to the Volume, nor will it be restored.
 The price to pay for this is that Bareos must search each block it reads before writing it.
 On a slow system, this